vtex-apps/io-documentation/docs/en/Recipes/development/creating-custom-apps-on-vtex-io.md

 And create a `react` folder inside the app, placing there the component files.
 Each builder will have its own set of rules and validation process.

-One interesting aspect of this is that **it's possible to use as many builders as you want in one app**, which allows bundling frontend and backend development, delivering just one package with your solution.
+One interesting aspect of this is that **it's possible to use as many builders as you want in one app**, which allows bundling frontend and backend development, delivering you solution with just one package.

 The VTEX Product Team is always improving how our builders works (and creating new ones) to ease the development of commerce solutions.